 - 8 count 8-inch flour tortillas

-- shredded monterey jack cheese to add to the tortillas
+- shredded monterey jack cheese to stuff into tortillas

 - vegetable oil for pan-frying